Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Problem Formulation

 \section{Problem Formulation}

-\subsection{Radar performance metric}
+\subsection{Radar Performance Metric}

-For sensing tasks, the received echo signals at the DFRC BS mainly come from two links: the BS-RIS-BS link and the BS-RIS-target-RIS-BS link.
-Since the echo signal from the BS-RIS-BS link does not contain any information about the target, it can be regarded as interference. {By adopting effective self-interference (SI) cancellation techniques, the received Radar signal at the DFRC BS can be expressed as}
+{ In sensing tasks, the received echo signals at the DFRC BS encompass the thermal noise originating from both the active RIS and the DFRC BS, along with the signal transmitted through the BS-RIS-BS link and the BS-RIS-Target-RIS-BS link.
+Given that the echo signal from the BS-RIS-BS link lacks any pertinent information about the target, it can be considered as interference with the target sensing.
+Thus, the received radar signal at the DFRC BS can be expressed as